 Electrocardiogram (ECG)

 An electrocardiogram (ECG) is a test to record the rhythm and electrical activity of your heart.
 It can help to find out if there are any problems with your heart.
+Most ECG tests need a short time to do, and you don’t normally have to prepare for them.

 About ECG

 A doctor may advise you to have an ECG test if you have symptoms of a heart condition.
-These might include chest pain, palpitations (when you can feel your heart thumping or throbbing), shortness of breath and dizziness.
+These might include chest pain, palpitations (when you can feel your heart thumping or throbbing), shortness of breath, and dizziness.

 You may need an ECG test to check your heart if you have other health conditions too, or if you’ve had an accident or injury.
 It can also be one of the general health tests you have before an operation.

-In an ECG test, a health professional will attach sensors with sticky pads to your chest, arms and legs.
+In an ECG test, a health professional will attach sensors with sticky pads to your chest, arms, and legs.
 The sensors pick up electrical signals from your heart.
 These are sent to an ECG machine, which records the signals and prints out a reading on paper.

 • an enlarged heart that’s under strain

-• fast, slow or irregular heartbeats called arrhythmias
+• fast, slow, or irregular heartbeats called arrhythmias

 • heart valve disease